 On one of their good days, have a conversation with your loved one about how to support them when they need it.
 That way, you can lay out a blueprint for how to move through a depressive episode together.

 Find out what support means to them

 Each person living with depression has their own way of coping.
 Some people need to be alone.
 Others will sleep through their episode.
 Creative types may write, paint, or draw during hard times.
 Personally, I like to immerse myself in movies.
 They are a great distraction from what’s going on in my head.

 Speak with your loved one and find out what helps get them through the tough moments.
 If space is needed, give it to them without question.

 Also, when in the middle of an episode, your loved one may need help with everyday tasks.
 Do what you can to take up the slack if necessary.
-That could be making meals, doing a load of laundry, or taking a trip to the grocery store.
+That could be making meals or doing a load of laundry, for example.
 Relieving them of those duties allows them to focus on taking care of themselves and working with their tools to get better.

 Remind them that they are enough

 Having depression and going through a particularly bad episode leads to feelings of guilt.
 Your loved one may feel guilty about not being able to function at their “normal” level and experience feelings of inadequacy.
 They might feel they are not being a good enough partner, parent or friend.

 To alleviate that guilt, remind them that it is OK to feel unwell.
 It’s not their fault they have depression.
 Sometimes depression may flare up in the same way a chronic condition like arthritis does.
 No one blames a person with arthritis for having arthritis.
 Therefore, they should not feel like they are to blame for their depression.